PETER-BIKO-OTIENO/An-analysis-of-the-availability-and-frequency-of-an-electric-car-sharing-service-company-in-Paris./README.md

 Evaluation

-You can get the data and the dataset description for this  project here [http://bit.ly/autolib_dataset) (Links to an external site) and here respectively [Link] (Links to an external site.).
+You can get the data and the dataset description for this  project here [http://bit.ly/autolib_dataset).

-The dataset contains data collected for a period of 9 days.
-The dataset may take a bit of some time to load [~ 10 minutes].

-Hint:

-To compute usage, we will need to understand that we have to join successive (in time) measures/counters for a given station, as the difference will tell whether a car was picked up, returned, or nothing happened.

-The CRISP-DM methodology will guide while working on the Data Report.
-The Data Report has an objective account, with insights majorly coming from the dataset.
-However, you can refer to external information for supporting information.